 At first glance, the Bartimaeus books look like a Harry-Potter knockoff: society of magicians, power conducted through spells with the help of supernatural beings, promising apprentices with special destinies.
 But expectations should be re-routed by page two, the first being that we’re dealing with an unmistakable voice here, and that’s the voice of the title character.
 Jonathan Stroud, a former editor-turned-author, has developed his own narrative method that veers to third person when following his other major characters, but always first person when the action switches to Bartimaeus: a 5,000 year-old, fourth-level djinni from the spirit world.

 Let me address a valid objection right here: even more than in the Harry Potter books, we’re dealing with demons.
 Or rather daemons, the “rulers” and “cosmic powers” (Eph.
 6:12) that haunted the ancient world, the conjuring of which (sorcery) was strictly prohibited in the Old Testament.
 There is a case to be made for avoiding any story that includes pentacles, and I respect that case.
-But I also suggest that there are subtler values at work, which might be worth paying attention to.
+Still, there are subtler values at work which might be worth paying attention to.
 For one, the Bartimaeus trilogy does a better job of presenting both the appeal and the repulsiveness of a pagan worldview than Percy Jackson and The Olympians does–and, in fact, better than any Christian tract.
 Bear with me . . .

 The antagonism, and rare grudging respect, between Bartimaeus and his master forms the emotional dynamic of the series, like mismatched cops in a buddy movie.
-Another level of antagonism develops in The Golem’s Eye with the character of Kitty Jones, a commoner and lieutenant in the growing resistance movement.
-But as the ultimate crisis approaches, in Ptolemy’s Gate, the three are forced to work together in order to defeat the ultimate enemy.
+Another level of antagonism develops in The Golem’s Eye with the character of Kitty Jones, a commoner and a lieutenant in the growing resistance movement.
+But in Ptolemy’s Gate, as the ultimate crisis approaches, the three are forced to work together in order to defeat the ultimate enemy.
 The way that defeat is accomplished adds up to one of the most thrilling, poignant, and satisfying conclusions I’ve ever read.
 Which I must partially reveal a few paragraphs down.
 (Watch out for the spoiler alert.)

 It’s popular in some circles to regard paganism as the bright sunlight of human possibility before dead Christian morals crashed the party.
 The opposite is true, as G. K. Chesterton ably demonstrated in Orthodoxy.
 Nathaniel’s London is gloomy and oppressive, with power concentrated in the hands of a few who use it to rule mostly by fear.
 Unlike Percy Jackson’s world, where ordinary folks are shielded from divine mayhem by a convenient “mist,” commoners suffer the effects.
 A run-in with a magician, such as befalls young Kitty Jones and a friend in The Golem’s Eye, could have serious consequences.
 There’s no love lost between magicians and the spirit world either, only mutual distrust–and the careful distance between them must be maintained.
-When a vainglorious magician tries to bridge the gap, the result is predictably horrible–not just for the human, but for the spirit as well.
+When on exceedingly vain magician tries to bridge the gap in vol. 3, the result is predictably horrible, not just for the human but for the spirit as well.
 So . . . .

 Then off to defeat the monster, who proves far more powerful than they expected.
 Both soon realize that this victory will demand the ultimate sacrifice.
 Without going into detail, that sacrifice is truly noble and heroic.
 Pre-Christian paganism at its best was capable of beauty and nobility and courage, but since humans possessed no inherent dignity, heroism was its highest aspiration.
 If all else fails, one can at least die a noble death–even if the value of the sacrifice is questionable.
 Dispatching the monster stops the destruction and clears the way for an alliance of magicians and commoners, but there’s no guarantee that the new order will be much improvement on the old.
 Maybe; maybe not.
 Nothing has changed but the circumstances.